TPColor/kourovka-notebook-problem-21.106/README.md

 # kourovka-notebook-problem-21.106

 We resolve a problem posed in `Unsolved Problems in Group Theory.
-The Kourovka Notebook`, which has arXiv link https://arxiv.org/abs/1401.0300.
+The Kourovka Notebook`, arXiv link https://arxiv.org/abs/1401.0300.

 Problem 21.106, posed by M. Petschick, asks the following: